October 1, 2024

 Puget Sound also provides educational programs (“Know Your Numbers,” “Hashing Out The Truth,” “e-Toke,” and “e-Chug”) for substance misuse and abuse prevention, in which all students may participate or attend during new student orientation and at other times during their educational experience.
 Puget Sound faculty and staff members have access to “Employee Connect,” an employee assistance program through Lincoln Financial, that provides resources for those concerned about personal alcohol and/or drug use.

-How Drugs Use Affects Your Health
+How Drug Use Affects Your Health

 Adverse health effects can range from nausea and anxiety to coma and death.
 There are risks associated with the chronic use of all psychoactive drugs, including alcohol.